 Your remote access card operates completely independently from the host system/OS.
 That means you can reboot your machine, or even power it off entirely, and you can still get access to your appliance.
 With the remote console, you can even get into your BIOS/RAID controller BIOS if needed, all from the comfort of your workstation outside of the server room and potentially hundreds of miles away from it.

 The following models have remote access cards available:

 - 5000A & 5500A - EOL - Configuration for the DRAC was removed from this guide, but can be see in previous revisions: https://community.mcafee.com/docs/DOC-4832/version/4

 - 5000B & 5500B

 How do I set up my remote access card?

-The steps are different depending on whether you are using RMM or DRAC.
+The steps are different depending on whether you are using RMM.
 Both require a unique IP and a separate ethernet connection.

 First, connect your RMM to your network, you can find the RMM port on the back of your appliance:

 Boot your system into the BIOS (F2 at startup).Navigate to Server Management -> BMC LAN Configuration.